nus-cs2103-AY2021S2/tp/docs/UserGuide.md

   should be expressed as `01/12/2021`, not 1/12/2021.
 Furthermore, Date should be a day that is after the current day.
 * Duration should be numeric, contain 2 timings, and should be in 24 hours format with a colon, like `22:30-22:45`.
-  Duration can only exists when there is date or recurring schedule.
+  Duration can only exist when there is date or recurring schedule.
 * Description can have multiple lines by adding a line break using <kbd>shift</kbd>+<kbd>enter</kbd>.
-* Recurring schedule (can be optional) should have 3 conditions which consist of:
+* Recurring schedule should have 3 conditions which consist of:
     * An end date when the task stops recurring.
     * A day of the week that the task recurs on.
     * Frequency of the recurring task.